companieshouse/data-reconciliation/README.md

 Each comparator belongs to a comparison group.
 After all comparators in the comparison group have run, results produced by each comparator will be published to S3 and a message will be sent to a Kafka topic.

 The following tables contain toggles (for enabling/disabling each comparator) and timer delays (after application startup for each comparator).

+*Note: the application will only start when one or more comparison group toggles have been enabled; when no comparison group toggles have been enabled an error message will be logged i.e.*

+> No aggregation group models enabled; must be at least one

 ### Company Profile Comparisons - MongoDB-Oracle